okgrow/analytics/README.md

 ### Page views

+Compatible with any router,
-Compatible with either IronRouter or FlowRouter (even pre-2.0 FlowRouter), this package will log page views automatically.
-For FlowRouter, the page is logged with the follow parameters:
+this package will log page views automatically.
+The page is logged with the follow parameters:

  * `path`: path part of the URL
- * `title`: the page's title, as specified by the route
+ * `title`: the page's title
  * `url`: hostname + path
- * `name`: route name if set, otherwise equivalent to `path`
  * `search`: the URL's query string, if provided. blank otherwise
  * `referrer`: hostname + old path, if coming from a previous route